 “instruction that seeks to maximize each student’s growth by meeting each student where she is and helping the student to progress.
 In practice, it involves offering several different learning experiences in response to students’ varied needs.
 Learning activities and materials may be varied by difficulty to challenge students at different readiness levels, by topic in response to students’ interests, and by students’ preferred ways of learning or expressing themselves.”

-Sounds pretty good doesn’t it?
-Students learning at their own pace, being challenged but not overwhelmed or bored, following their interests and showcasing their learning in speeches, posters, or papers as they choose.
+Sounds pretty good, doesn’t it?
+Students learn at their own pace, being challenged but not overwhelmed or bored, following their interests, and showcasing their learning in speeches, posters, or papers as they choose.
 The chances are good that you have already experienced some of traditional education’s attempts at differentiation.

 Why is it so difficult for traditional education to differentiate?

 Traditional education depends on teachers to instruct students and deliver content.
-Remember the lectures, assignments, and teacher guided activities from your classes.
+Remember the lectures, assignments, and teacher-guided activities from your classes.
 All of these require a high level of teacher involvement.
-Traditional education curriculum is scheduled on the premise that a single teacher will deliver a set content to a group of children on a set timetable.
+The traditional education curriculum is scheduled on the premise that a single teacher will deliver a set of content to a group of children on a set timetable.
 Even when there is a more independent project such as a research paper or speech, these are the exception and not the rule.

 The auto-didactic materials free the child from requiring a teacher to receive instruction and practice.
 A musically gifted child in a Montessori classroom is able to proceed through the sequence of activities with the bells very quickly, only needing a teacher periodically to demonstrate the next step.
 Meanwhile, a less musically inclined child is free to practice each step until they are confident enough for the next, without a teacher being forced to hurry the child along to “stay with the class”.

-Children have an ever expanding set of materials so they can choose to practice something familiar are challenge themselves, providing hours of self-directed learning.
-This allows the teacher to observe and to move from child to child presenting new materials as needed.
+Children have an ever-expanding set of materials so they can choose to practice something familiar are challenging themselves, providing hours of self-directed learning.
+This allows the teacher to observe and move from child to child presenting new materials as needed.

 Although Montessori teachers rarely gather all 30 children together to instruct a single skill, they don’t sit around drinking tea all morning.
 Teachers have many roles, the most important of which is embedded in the above definition of differentiated instruction.